to make a

 If you have any documents or witnesses that you believe assist your case, now may be the time to produce them and their evidence to your opponent.

 Advising you as to the merits of the claim and your options

-We know that the Insolvency Service may not even know your history or the reasons for the company failure at this point or of your experience with the Insolvency Practitioner who dealt with that failure.
+We know that the Insolvency Service may not even know your history as a director, or the reasons for the company failure at this point, or even of your experience with the Insolvency Practitioner who dealt with that failure.
 Contact us for help and advice.

-The maximum period which a person can be disqualified by way of an Undertaking is 15 years.
+The maximum period which a director can be disqualified by way of an Undertaking is 15 years.
 The minimum period is 2 years.
 There are 3 distinct “brackets” of disqualification within this range.